Soneso/stellar-ios-mac-sdk/README.md

 }
 ```

+### 9. Txrep: human-readable low-level representation of Stellar transactions
+Txrep: human-readable low-level representation of Stellar transactions is described in [SEP-0011](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0011.md).

+For more details have a look to our [Txrep examples](docs/SEP-0011.md)

 ## Documentation and Examples

 You can find more documentation and examples in the [docs](https://github.com/Soneso/stellar-ios-mac-sdk/tree/master/docs) folder.

-## Samples
+## Sample

-The [Lumenshine](https://lumenshine.com) wallet for iOS is an [open source project](https://github.com/Soneso/lumenshine-iOS-wallet) developed and maintained by [Soneso](https://soneso.com), the creators and maintainers of this SDK.
-Lumenshine is currently available for [iOS](https://itunes.apple.com/us/app/lumenshine/id1441524975) and for [web](https://lumenshine.com).

-Another open source project that uses our SDK is the [BlockEQ iOS wallet](https://github.com/Block-Equity/stellar-ios-wallet) for Stellar.
+An open source project that uses our SDK is the [BlockEQ iOS wallet](https://github.com/Block-Equity/stellar-ios-wallet) for Stellar.

 ## Stellar Ecosystem Proposals (SEPs) implemented